Trump goes after Fauci, tries to buck up his campaign team

-PRESCOTT, Ariz.
-(AP) — President Donald Trump came out swinging Monday against Dr. Anthony Fauci and polls that show Trump trailing Democrat Joe Biden in key battleground states, as he tried to buck up his campaign team two weeks out from Election Day.
+TUCSON, Ariz.
+(AP) — An angry President Donald Trump came out swinging Monday against Dr. Anthony Fauci, the press and polls that show him trailing Democrat Joe Biden in key battleground states in a disjointed closing message two weeks out from Election Day

+His aggressive travel comes as Trump plays defense in states he won four years ago, though the president insisted he was confident as he executed a packed schedule despite the pandemic.

+“We’re going to win,” he told campaign staff on a morning conference call from Las Vegas.
+He went on to acknowledge that he “wouldn’t have told you that maybe two or three weeks ago,” referring to the days when he was hospitalized with COVID-19.
+But he said he felt better now than at any point in 2016.
+“We’re in the best shape we’ve ever been,” he said.

-Trump insisted to supporters that he believes he will still win another term, though allowing that he didn’t have that same sense of confidence two weeks ago when he was hospitalized for treatment for the virus.
-Seeking to shore up the morale of his staff, Trump blasted his government’s own scientific experts as too negative, even as his handling of the pandemic that has killed nearly 220,000 Americans remains a central issue to voters.
+Seeking to shore up the morale of his staff amid growing private concerns that he is running out of time to make up lost ground, Trump blasted his government’s own scientific experts as too negative, even as his handling of the pandemic that has killed nearly 220,000 Americans remains a central issue to voters.

 The doctor is both respected and popular, and Trump’s rejection of scientific advice on the pandemic has already drawn bipartisan condemnation.

+At his rally, Trump also ramped up his attacks on the news media, singling out NBC’s Kristen Welker, the moderator of the next presidential debate, as well as CNN for aggressively covering a pandemic that is now infecting tens of thousands of Americans every day.

-Fauci, in an interview with CBS’s “60 Minutes” that aired Sunday, said he was not surprised that Trump contracted the virus after he held large events with few face coverings.
-Fauci also objected to the president’s campaign using his words in a campaign ad.
+Fauci, in an interview with CBS’s “60 Minutes” that aired Sunday, said he was not surprised that Trump contracted the virus after he held a series of large events with few face coverings.

 “I was worried that he was going to get sick when I saw him in a completely precarious situation of crowded, no separation between people, and almost nobody wearing a mask,” Fauci said of the president.

-“Trump’s closing message in the final days of the 2020 race is to publicly mock Joe Biden for trusting science and to call Dr. Fauci, the leading public health official on COVID-19, a ‘disaster’ and other public health officials ‘idiots.'”
+“Trump’s closing message in the final days of the 2020 race is to publicly mock Joe Biden for trusting science and to call Dr. Fauci, the leading public health official on COVID-19, a ‘disaster’ and other public health officials ‘idiots,'” the campaign said.

-“Trump is mocking Biden for listening to science.
-Science.
-The best tool we have to keep Americans safe, while Trump’s reckless and negligent leadership threatens to put more lives at risk.”

-Trump held his call with campaign staffers from Las Vegas, where he was on the third day of a western campaign swing.
-He was to hold Arizona rallies in Prescott and Tucson later in the day before returning to the White House.

 Monday’s professed confidence in victory stood in contrast to some of Trump’s other public comments in recent days reflecting on the prospect that he could lose.

-On Sunday, he expressed confusion that he could possibly be tied with Biden in Nevada — where polls actually show Trump trailing.
+In Janesville, Wisconsin over the weekend, he said it wasn’t “even conceivable” that he could lose to a man he labeled “the worst candidate” in the “history of presidential politics.”

+Trump has also expressed confusion about polling data that shows him trailing or closely matched with Biden in key states, given the crowds of thousands he’s been drawing at every stop.

-“How the hell can we be tied?” he said at a rally in Carson City.
+“How the hell can we be tied?” he said at a rally in Carson City, Nevada, where polls actually show Biden ahead.
 “What’s going on? … We get these massive crowds.
 He gets nobody.
 And then they say we’re tied. … It doesn’t make sense.”

 Biden, meanwhile, was in Delaware for several days of preparation ahead of Thursday’s final presidential debate.
 His running mate, California Sen. Kamala Harris, was returning to the campaign trail after several days in Washington after a close adviser tested positive for the coronavirus.

+The rule changes come three weeks after a chaotic opening faceoff between the two presidential contenders that featured frequent interruptions — most often by Trump.
+The open discussion portion of the debate will not feature a mute button, but interruptions by either candidate will count toward their time.

+The commission has faced pressure from the Trump campaign to avoid changing the rules, while Biden’s team was hoping for a more ordered debate.
+In a statement, the commission said it “had determined that it is appropriate to adopt measures intended to promote adherence to agreed upon rules and inappropriate to make changes to those rules.”

-In addition to public polling that indicates Biden has an edge, the former vice president enjoys another considerable advantage over Trump: money.
+In addition to public polling that indicates Biden has an edge, the former vice president enjoys another considerable advantage: money.

-Trump raked in $12 million during a fundraiser Sunday afternoon at the Newport Beach home of top GOP donor and tech mogul Palmer Luckey, which also featured a performance by the Beach Boys.

-But over the past four months, Biden has raised over $1 billion, a massive amount of money that has eclipsed Trump’s once-overwhelming cash advantage.
+Over the past four months, Biden has raised over $1 billion, a massive amount of money that has significantly eclipsed Trump’s once-overwhelming cash advantage.

 That’s become apparent in advertising, where Biden and his Democratic allies are on pace to spend twice as much as Trump and the Republicans in the closing days of the race, according to data from the ad tracking firm Kantar/CMAG.